-If your goal is to buy three more properties, you may decide that you need around $50,000 in savings or available equity to purchase any new property, to cover your deposit and buying costs.
-This means you need to save about $30,000 each year, or your existing property portfolio needs to grow in value by that amount.
+If your goal is to buy three more properties, you may decide that you need around $50,000-$100K in savings or usable equity to purchase any new property, which will cover your deposit and buying costs.
+This means you need to save that amount each year, or your existing property portfolio needs to grow in value by that amount, or both.

 You may be able to afford your portfolio now, but how will you manage when your mortgages cost you an extra $1,000 a month due to rising interest rates – or you lose one of your incomes?